tormach/example_robot_programs/trpl_examples/02_lines_in_a_circle_movel_example/README.md

 # Example 2: lines_in_a_circle_movel_example
-In this example, we will be drawing a number of triangles in a circle.
+In this example, we will be drawing a number of lines in a circle.
 In the video below you will see what the script does, but if you download and run this script the robot will perform the movements at a safe distance above your table.
 So make sure the table is clear.To make the robot write on paper just like in the video you will need to properly set up a user frame.
 Learn how to set up a user frame from this youtube video: https://www.youtube.com/watch?v=i_zQoZG7DYQ